CassandraTech/strapi-mobile/README.md

 9. [ ] Make a same Error page template for points 2.1, 2.2, 8.
 10. [ ] Make Fancy Splash Screen
 11. [ ] Highlight DrawerItem if already selected.
+12. [ ] The view for SingleType should be same as view for a CollectionType entry.